rubblecoder/MtgDeckBuilder/README.md

 [ngx-toastr](https://www.npmjs.com/package/ngx-toastr) messages have been included and are used to send a popup message to the user.

 [Angular2-Datatable](https://www.npmjs.com/package/angular2-datatable) tables have been added.

+## Typescript

+After building the application, there was an issue with Angular 5, RxJS, and Typescript 2.4.2.
+I had to upgrade to Typescript 2.6.1 to resolve an error while building the production version of the code.
+This will cause a warning during the build process.
+[Angular 5 production build issue](https://github.com/angular/angular/issues/20095)